JamesNugent-Insights/Portfolio/README.md

 ## Who I Am

 **James Nugent**
-Data & Finance Analyst with 16+ years of experience delivering reporting, automation, and insight to support business performance.
+Data & Finance Analyst with 16+ years of experience delivering reporting, automation, and financial insight to support business performance and decision-making.

 ---